Zay-Dev/Omniflex/README.md

     - Easier to read and understand
     - Required/Optional variants for all basic types
     - Consistent type definitions across the application
-  - Still supports the native definitions
+  - Still compatible with the native definitions

 Usage example:
 ```typescript